Housebuilders hamper Britain's FTSE

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Reporting by Kit Rees, editing by Pritha Sarkar and John Stonestreet)
+(Reporting by Kit Rees, editing by Pritha Sarkar)